Market Linked Debentures in India: Understanding MLDs

 - Payouts: In plain-vanilla NCDs, there is generally no conditionality on the coupon, and payouts are periodic in nature like monthly, quarterly, semi-annually or annual.
 However, in the case of MLDs, typically, there are no periodic payouts and instead, one single payout is made at maturity.

-- Taxation: In regular NCDs, the interest payment made at regular intervals is taxed as per the bondholder’s tax slab, whereas in the case of MLDs, since the coupon payouts are linked to a certain market index, the returns are considered capital gains and taxed as LTCG if the investor holds the MLD for more than 12 months in case of listed MLD (36 months in case of unlisted MLD), from the date of his/her purchase.
-However, some changes have been proposed in Union Budget 2023, wherein the capital gains on MLDs on sale, maturity or redemption will be treated as short term capital gain, irrespective of the holding period and listing status, and hence will be taxed as per the investors tax slab.
-This change will be applicable for the assessment year 2024-25.
+- Taxation: In regular NCDs, the interest payment made at regular intervals is taxed as per the bondholder’s tax slab, whereas in the case of MLDs, since the coupon payouts are linked to a certain market index, the returns are considered capital gains.
+Till 31st March 2023, in case of listed MLDs, such capital gains were taxed as LTCG if the investor had held the MLD for more than 12 months (36 months in case of unlisted MLD) from the date of his/her purchase.
+If the holding period was less than or equal to 12 months (36 months in case of unlisted MLDs), capital gains were taxed as STCG.
+However, from 1st April 2023, as per the changes brought in the Union Budget 2023, any capital gains on MLDs on sale, maturity or redemption will be treated as short term capital gain, irrespective of the holding period and listing status, and hence will be taxed as per the investors tax slab.

 Taxation Interpretation of MLDs